python-sdbus/python-sdbus/docs/asyncio_api.rst

             @read_write_str.setter  # Use the property setter method as decorator def read_write_str_setter(self, new_str: str) -> None:
                 self.s = new_str

+    .. py:class:: DbusPropertyAsync

+        Properties have following methods:

+        .. py:decoratormethod:: setter(set_function)

+            Defines the setter function.
+            This makes the property read/write instead of read-only.

+            See example on how to use.

+        .. py:decoratormethod:: setter_private(set_function)

+            Defines the private setter function.
+            The setter can be called locally but property will be read-only from D-Bus.

+            Calling the setter locally will emit
+            :py:attr:`properties_changed <DbusInterfaceCommonAsync.properties_changed>`
+            signal to D-Bus.

+        .. py:method:: get_async()
+            :async:

+            Get the property value.

+            The property can also be directly ``await`` ed instead of calling this method.

+        .. py:method:: set_async(new_value)
+            :async:

+            Set property value.

 .. py:decorator:: dbus_signal_async([signal_signature, [signal_args_names, [flags, [signal_name]]]])